regcs/AliceLG/README.md

-# Alice/LG (beta) - A Blender Add-on for Looking Glass Displays
+# Alice/LG 2.0 (beta) - The Blender Add-on for Looking Glass Displays

 **Author:** Christian Stolze

-### Let [Alice/LG](https://github.com/regcs/AliceLG/releases/download/v1.1.5-beta/AliceLG-beta7.zip) take your Blender artworks through the Looking Glass!
+### Let [Alice/LG](https://github.com/regcs/AliceLG/releases/download/v1.1.6-beta/AliceLG-beta7.zip) take your Blender artworks through the Looking Glass!
 This short guide is to get you started.

 ## About the Add-on
 This add-on was created for the use of Blender with the Looking Glass holographic displays.
-I am not associated with the Looking Glass Factory and devoloped this add-on privately in my freetime because I'm a fan of [Blender](https://www.blender.org/) as well as the amazing new holographic display technology created by the [Looking Glass Factory](https://lookingglassfactory.com/).
+I initially developed this add-on privately in my free time because I'm a fan of [Blender](https://www.blender.org/) as well as the amazing new holographic display technology created by the [Looking Glass Factory](https://lookingglassfactory.com/).
+The version 2.0 of Alice/LG was developed in collaboration with the Looking Glass Factory.

 If you like this add-on and want to do a private donation, thank you for your support!
 I will most-likely invest it into new hardware, since rendering with an Quad-Core Intel Core i7 increases my coffee consumption way too much ...

 [![Donate](https://www.paypalobjects.com/en_US/DK/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=N2TKY97VJJL96)

-## About the Repository
-This repository is to provide a beta version of the add-on to anyone who would like to test it.
-The source code will be uploaded as repository files soon to enable cloning and editing on GitHub.
-However, it is already included in [the zip file for download](https://github.com/regcs/AliceLG-beta/releases/download/v1.1-beta/AliceLG-beta6.zip), which is used for installation of the add-on in Blender.

-Please keep in mind that this beta version of the add-on might contain errors that cause Blender to crash.
-If you find a bug or have any idea for a missing feature, please open an issue in this repository with a detailed description.
-Thank you for your help and have fun blendering your holograms! :)

 ## Main Features
 - integration into the common Blender workflow
 - an optional view frustum representing the Looking Glass volume in the scene
-- lightfield viewport in the Looking Glass with:
-   - automatic and manual refresh modes
+- lightfield viewport in the Looking Glass with automatic and manual refresh modes
-   - a holographic mouse cursor
-   - most of the features of a native Blender viewport
 - render any camera view as single quilt image or animation
 - decide if you want to keep the separate view files or just the final quilt
 - support for multiple scenes and view layers